Robert Blair, Lord Avontoun: Death and legacy

-Assessment

 He was a man of a very powerful understanding, with a thoroughly logical mind and a firm grasp of legal principles, but without any gift of eloquence or even of fluency of speech.
 He had such 'an innate love of justice and abhorrence of iniquity,’ and took so liberal and enlarged a view of law, that he was eminently qualified to fill the post which he held for so short a time.

 It is somewhat remarkable that Blair never sat in parliament.
 As a recreation he took much pleasure in agricultural pursuits, and he brought his small estate at Avontoun, near Linlithgow, to the highest state of cultivation.
 His statue by Chantrey stands in the first division of the inner house of the Court of Session.
 Two portraits of him were taken by Kay of Edinburgh, one in 1793, and the other in 1799.